 Which port should I open on the firewall for L2TP/IPsec?

 You’ll want to allow UDP ports 500 IKE, 4500 NAT-T, and 1701 L2TP, along with IPsec ESP protocol 50.
 Ensure your WAN firewall rules permit this traffic.
-Vpn on microsoft edge: The Ultimate Guide to Using a VPN in Edge, Setup Tips, and Privacy for Streaming and Public Wi‑Fi
+Difference between sobel and prewitt edge detection 2026

 How do I add more VPN users?